British Virgin Islands

 While quaint towns and villages such as Deià, Valldemossa and Sóller should always feature on a Mallorca itinerary, tucked away in its mountains are several other idyllic villages worth exploring.

-Just a short drive away from Son Bunyola is Banyalbufar.
+A short drive away from Son Bunyola is Banyalbufar.
 Perched on the edge of the island’s western coastline, its dramatic location with its houses positioned on steep terraces carved out of the hillside and dropping down to the Mediterranean Sea is a sight to behold.
 Loved by hikers and cyclists also, the area is a starting point for many walks and makes for a great pitstop while tackling the cycling route down to Andratx.

 Further west from Banyalbufar, the tiny village of Estellencs surrounded by rugged mountains is a peaceful oasis offering